Shalulu94/T3A1-Workbok/README.md

 - **React** - Facebook created the JavaScript package React to help developers create user interfaces, especially for single-page applications.
 It makes it simpler to design and manage intricate, dynamic interfaces by enabling developers to create reusable user interface components that are capable of managing their own state.
 React uses a virtual DOM to efficiently update and render components in response to data changes, improving user experience and efficiency.
 It is a well-liked option for contemporary web development because of its robust ecosystem and component-based architecture.

+- **Node.js** - Developers can run JavaScript on the server side with Node.js, a JavaScript runtime built on top of Chrome's V8 engine.
+Because of its event-driven, non-blocking architecture, it makes it possible to create network applications that are both scalable and high-performing.
+Because of its vast package ecosystem, which is controlled by npm (Node Package Manager), Node.js is especially well-suited for developing real-time applications like chat apps or live streaming services.
+This makes it easier to integrate different features and libraries.

 ## 4. A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?